 - Abundant light pours onto the fields on the slopes of the hills

-① Seedless persimmon
+① Seedless Persimmons

 For eating them raw, the astringency is removed after harvest using carbon dioxide etc. Processed foods made from astringent persimmons include dried persimmons, dried dried persimmons, dried persimmons, and persimmon vinegar.
+To further categorize,

-- " Toneyasegaki ": The early-ripening variety of persimmon with the highest production volume (shipping period is mid-September to early October)
+- "Toneyasegaki": The early-ripening variety of persimmon with the highest production volume (shipping period is mid-September to early October)

-- " Nakatani Wase Gaki ": An extremely early variety that is shipped the earliest among outdoor-grown varieties (shipping period is early to mid-September)
+- "Nakatani Wase Gaki": An extremely early variety that is shipped the earliest among outdoor-grown varieties (shipping period is early to mid-September)

-- " Hiratanenashi" persimmons : Shipped from mid-October to early November
+- "Hiratanenashi" Persimmons: Shipped from mid-October to early November

 Generally, astringent persimmons are removed after harvest, but Kinokawa persimmons are removed by covering each fruit individually with a bag containing solid alcohol while they are still on the tree before harvest.
 The fruit is then left to ripen fully before being harvested, resulting in a high sugar content and distinctive black spots on the flesh .
 Because bagging is time-consuming, production is low, making this a rare variety (shipping period: early to mid-November).